x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 ## In-Place Hold and Litigation Hold
 <a name="lithold"> </a>

-Litigation Hold, the hold feature introduced in Exchange 2010 to preserve data for eDiscovery, is still available in Exchange 2013 and Exchange Online.
+Litigation Hold, the hold feature introduced in Exchange 2010 to preserve data for eDiscovery, is still available in Exchange Server and Exchange Online.
 Litigation Hold uses the **LitigationHoldEnabled** property of a mailbox.
 Whereas In-Place Hold provides granular hold capability based on query parameters and the ability to place multiple holds, Litigation Hold only allows you to place all items on hold.
 You can also specify a duration period to hold items when a mailbox is placed on Litigation Hold.
 The duration is calculated from the date a mailbox item is received or created.
 If a duration isn't set, items are held indefinitely or until the hold is removed.

 When a mailbox is placed on one or more In-Place Holds and on Litigation Hold (without a duration period) at the same time, all items are held indefinitely or until the holds are removed.
 If you remove Litigation Hold and the user is still placed on one or more In-Place Holds, items matching the In-Place Hold criteria are held for the period specified in the hold settings.
-When you move a mailbox that's on Litigation Hold in Exchange 2010 to an Exchange 2013 Mailbox server, the Litigation Hold setting continues to apply, ensuring that compliance requirements are met during and after the move.
+When you move a mailbox that's on Litigation Hold in Exchange 2010 to an Exchange Server Mailbox server, the Litigation Hold setting continues to apply, ensuring that compliance requirements are met during and after the move.

 > [!NOTE]
 > When you place a mailbox on In-Place Hold or Litigation Hold, the hold is placed on both the primary and the archive mailbox.
 If you place an on-premises primary mailbox on hold in an Exchange hybrid deployment, the cloud-based archive mailbox (if enabled) is also placed on hold.